An Easter marked by tornadoes, storms across the South - KVIA

 An Easter marked by tornadoes, storms across the South

-NEW ORLEANS (AP) — A series of tornado warnings put north Louisiana residents on edge Sunday morning while much of the Deep South braced for severe Easter weather.
+NEW ORLEANS (AP) — Strong storms pounded parts of the Deep South on Sunday, damaging buildings and toppling trees in northern Louisiana.

-There were no immediate reports of injuries or major damage as the National Weather Service reported tornadoes over the northwest and north central parts of Louisiana.
-But news outlets reported downed trees and utility companies reported thousands of power outages.
+The National Weather Service reported tornadoes over the northwest and north central parts of Louisiana.
+There were no immediate reports of injuries.
+Utility companies reported thousands of power outages.

+The city of Monroe, Louisiana, said the storm damaged commercial buildings and homes in multiple neighborhoods.
+Flights were canceled at Monroe Regional Airport, where siding was ripped off buildings and debris was scattered on runways.
+Airport director Ron Phillips told the News-Star the storm caused up to $30 million in damage to planes inside a hangar.

 The weather service said the greatest risk for strong Easter Sunday storms ran from northeast Louisiana and southeast Arkansas, across wide swaths of Mississippi and Alabama and into western Georgia.